D0see/MeleeChess/README.md

 ### TODO :
-1.Clean the css
+1. Clean the css
-2.Re-organize the folder structure
+2. ~Re-organize the folder structure~

 ## CharacterSelectionApp :